MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 ### Performance

 In addition to providing resiliency improvements, ReFS introduces new features for performance-sensitive and virtualized workloads.
-Real-time tier optimization, block cloning, and sparse VDL (Valid Data Length) are good examples of the evolving capabilities of ReFS, which are designed to support dynamic and diverse workloads:
+Real-time tier optimization, block cloning, and sparse valid data length (VDL) are good examples of the evolving capabilities of ReFS, which are designed to support dynamic and diverse workloads:

 - **[Mirror-accelerated parity](./mirror-accelerated-parity.md)** - Mirror-accelerated parity delivers both high performance and also capacity efficient storage for your data.